vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/integrating-vtex-orderplaced-myaccount.md

 ---
+title: "Part 5: Integrating the VTEX Order Placed and My Account"
+sidebar_label: "5.
+Integrating the VTEX Order Placed and My Account"
+pagination_label: Part 5
 sidebar_position: 5
 ---

-# Implementing VTEX Order Placed and My Account

 To create a complete digital commerce experience for your FastStore project, you need to provide shoppers with a Checkout and My Account space, for example.
 In this guide, we'll teach you how to implement the **Order Placed** page, which displays a successful message right after the checkout process is completed, and a **My Account** space, which allows customers to manage their orders and personal data (e.g., profile info, password, addresses, and credit cards) on a single page.